-The 2017-2018 Annual Action Plan of the five year 2015-2019 Consolidated Housing and Community Development Plan for the Tacoma and Lakewood HOME Consortium provides a consolidated framework for addressing housing, community and economic development, and human services needs within these cities.
+The 2018-2019 Annual Action Plan of the five year 2015-2019 Consolidated Housing and Community Development Plan for the Tacoma and Lakewood HOME Consortium provides a consolidated framework for addressing housing, community and economic development, and human services needs within these cities.
 The plan is required by the US Department of Housing and Urban Development (HUD) to apply for funds from three federal programs: the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and, for the City of Tacoma, Emergency Solutions Grants (ESG).

-The Citizen Participation process for the fiscal year 2017-18 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Consolidated Plan (2015-2019).
+The Citizen Participation process for the fiscal year 2018-19 submission of the City of Tacoma's Annual Action Plan (AAP) was implemented consistent with goals and objectives of the City of Tacoma's current five year Consolidated Plan (2015-2019).
 Primary components of this year's annual citizen participation process actions by the City of Tacoma included:

-- \A Notice of Funding Availability for PY2017-18 Community Development Block Grant services funding was released on Dec.
-9, 2016.
-The notice and instructions for accessing the application were posted in The Tacoma News Tribune, advertised in a City of Tacoma news release, posted on the City's website and e-mailed to all projects funded in the current program year and those listed on an interested parties list; - \ Since there was no application process this year, performance of currently funded programs was reviewed by the Human Services Commission and the ESG Review Panel.
-City contracting staff provided performance information for the first six months of the 2016-17 contract period, covering July through December 2016.
-Areas of review included Billing/Reporting, Outputs, Contract Monitoring, Outcome Based Evaluation (OBE), and Budget/Spend-down.
-In order to get an overall rating of "Meets Expectations," programs needed to be performing adequately in at least 4 of the 5 categories, with a rationale for any category that was not meeting expectations. - \ A notice in the Tacoma News Tribune March 30, 2017 indicating the availability of the draft 2017-2018 Annual Action Plan (AAP) for a 30 day public review and comment period from April 1, 2017 through April 30, 2017, including a public hearing by the Tacoma City Council that took place on April 18, 2017. - \ Comments received in response to the 30 day review period, either in writing or verbally at the public hearing, incorporated and summarized in the final 2016-17 Annual Action Plan.
+A Notice of Funding Availability for PY2018-19 Community Development Block Grant services funding was released on Dec.
+28, 2017.
+The notice and instructions for accessing the application were posted in The Tacoma News Tribune, advertised in a City of Tacoma news release, posted on the City's website and e-mailed to all projects funded in the current program year and those listed on an interested parties list;

+Applications for 2018-19 funding were made available online on December 11, 2017 and submitted to the City by January 12, 2018.
+The HSC and ESG Review Panel heard oral presentations from applicants on February 7, 2018 and met on February 21, 2018 to finalize their ratings and make funding allocation recommendations.

-- \ Funding recommendations were finalized at the March 09, 2017, special meeting of the Community Vitality and Sustainability Committee, and were recommended for consideration by the City Council at its meeting of May 2, 2017 - \ The final Annual Action Plan (AAP) document was approved by the City Council on May 2, 2017 after completion of the public comment period.
+- A notice in the Tacoma News Tribune will be posted on March 30, 2018 and wll indicate the availability of the draft 2018-2019 Annual Action Plan (AAP) for a 30 day public review and comment period beginning April 1, 2018 and ending April 30, 2018; including a public hearing by the Tacoma City Council that will take place on April 17, 2018. - Comments received in response to the 30 day review period, either in writing or verbally at the public hearing, will be incorporated and summarized in the final 2018-19 Annual Action Plan. - Funding recommendations will be recommended for consideration by the City Council during a study session meeting on April 10, 2018. - The final Annual Action Plan (AAP) document will be considered for approval the City Council on May 1, 2018 after completion of the public comment period.